dniel/traefik-forward-auth0/docs/configuration.md

     scope: "profile openid email"
     redirect-uri: http://www.example.test/oauth2/signin
     token-cookie-domain: example.test
+    # if the user doesnt have all of the permissions required, he will get a 403 Permission Denied response.
+    required-permissions:
+    - read:whoami
+    - read:website
+    # sometimes it isn't necessary to limit read access for users, only limit state altering methods.
+    restricted-methods:
+    - PUT
+    - PATCH
+    - DELETE
+    - POST

   - name: traefik.example.test          # this application will inherit most of the values from the default app.
     audience: <from auth0 api config>   # just the audience field will be used, all other values from the default.